Nazek-Altayeb/fun-times/README.md

 - Bug: Navigation breaks
     - uninstall React and React-dom version 18, install version 17
 - Bug: Refresh token is not working properly, means logged in user have to login again after page refresh.
+- Bug: Navbar overlap in small devices,
+    - Add media queries to adjust the Navbar margins and paddings in the Navbar styles
+- Bug: Like, comment and bookmark icons overlap in small screens
+    -  Remove the div container of each icon
+- Bug: image upload not working
+    - downgrade the React Bootstrap
+- Bug: navigation is not working properly
+    - in index.js,  import ReactDOM from `react-dom` instead of `react-dom/client`
+- Bug: Sign forms breaks
+    - add `axios ` , correct the path of the imported style files.

 # Testing
 To Do ......